 Platform support is where we see an even greater difference than performance between GeForce Now and PlayStation Now.
 Sony’s offering is very limited, able to run only on PC and PS4.
 Nvidia’s service, while not as robust as Shadow in terms of platform support, can run on a long list of different hardware.

-Currently, GeForce Now is available on Windows, macOS, Android and Nvidia Shield.
+Currently, GeForce Now is available on Windows, macOS, Android and Nvidia Shield (you can also read our guide to the best VPN for Nvidia Shield).
 The macOS support is huge, as is full Android support.
 Even massive cloud gaming services like Google Stadia struggle when it comes to mobile devices (read our Google Stadia review for more on that, and see how it compares in our Google Stadia vs GeForce Now piece).
 There aren’t any GeForce Now apps for smart TVs yet, but support on the Shield fills that role nicely.

 As we’ve pointed out before with PlayStation Now, it doesn’t capture what cloud gaming is all about: the ability to play your games anywhere and anytime you want.
 GeForce Now captures that spirit perfectly, allowing you to stream games no matter if you’re on your TV, computer or phone.